kevnokeeffe/AsteroidSpawnLimiter/README.md

 # Asteroid Spawn Limiter

-Asteroid Spawn Limiter is a lightweight plugin for [Kerbal Space Program (KSP)](https://kerbalspaceprogram.com) that limits the frequency of asteroid spawns in the game.
+Asteroid Spawn Limiter is a simple mod for [Kerbal Space Program (KSP)](https://kerbalspaceprogram.com) that prevents the game from spawning excessive asteroids.
+It ensures a cleaner solar system and helps reduce performance impact by capping the number of untracked asteroids generated over time.

 Ideal for [Luna Multiplayer](https://lunamultiplayer.com/), this mod helps you completely suppress uninvited rock visitors.